Eviction of short Scottish secure tenants

 If your landlord wants to evict you at the end of the fixed length of your tenancy, they must tell you at least two months in advance.
 You must be given an official document called a notice of recovery of possession.

-What should I do if I receive a notice of recovery of possession?
+I have received a notice of recovery of possession